 How to manage the transition from three naps to two naps

 If there’s one constant in parenting, it’s change!
-Once your baby’s circadian rhythm is fully developed around 6 months old, sleep tends to organize into three semi-predictable naps.
+Once your baby’s circadian rhythm is better established around 6 months old, sleep tends to organize into three semi-predictable naps.
 Just as you get used to it, though, your infant will be ready to drop that third nap and transition to just two naps per day.
-Get ready for some quick tips to manage this shift in sleep patterns.
+Here are some strategies to help you manage this shift in sleep patterns.

 When do babies drop the third nap?

 Most babies are ready to fully drop that third nap by 8 - 9 months old.
 As with all nap transitions, some babies will drop the nap on the earlier side, and others will drop it on the later side.
-It’s very common for 6 and 7 month olds to start resisting the last nap of the day, which can make it tough to stick to a three-nap schedule each day.
+It’s very common for 6 and 7 month olds to start resisting the last nap of the day, though this is more often a sign that wake windows and nap lengths need adjusting rather than a signal to drop the nap.

-If your baby is fighting naps, it may be because they’re outgrowing the wake windows of a three-nap schedule, which are typically 2 - 2.75 hours long.
+If your baby is closer to 8 or 9 months old and fighting naps, it may be because they’re outgrowing the wake windows of a three-nap schedule, which are typically 2 - 3 hours long.
 In order to fully transition to a two-nap schedule, babies will need to be able to comfortably stay awake for about 3 - 3.5 hours at a time.
 With all this talk about dropping naps, you may be asking yourself, "?"
 It depends!

 Which nap gets dropped?

 When babies transition to a two-nap schedule, the third nap (which is typically a shorter catnap of 30 - 45 minutes) will get dropped.
-The remaining two naps should be spread evenly throughout the day, and bedtime usually needs to be moved earlier.
+The remaining two naps will then be spread evenly throughout the day, and bedtime usually needs to move earlier.
+Here is what the schedule change might look like in practice.

-Before the nap transition, a three-nap schedule for an 8 month old might look like this:
+Before the nap transition, a 3-nap schedule for an 8 month old might look like this:

 Morning rise | 7:00 AM |